BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-auth-bearer.png" width=700 loading="lazy"></div>

 This *access_token* gives your application access to the ReadyRemit service.
 It is independent of any authentication workflow your app performs for your end users.
-To get an access token, call <a href="https://readyremit.readme.io/reference/getaccesstoken">Get Access Token</a>.
+To get an access token, call <a href="https://readyremit.readme.io/reference/getaccesstoken" target="_blank">Get Access Token</a>.

 ## Get a list of countries